mcdonc/.nixconfig/videos/multifile/script.rst

 file.
 This doesn't mean that the file *contains* a function, it means that the file *is* a function.

-Let's assume we have this stuff in our ``configuration.nix`` or some variant thereof.
+As a demonstration (before we split things across files), let's assume we have this stuff in our NixOS ``configuration.nix`` or some variant thereof.
 We want to create a derivation using ``pkgs.writeTextFile`` and then we put its location in an environment variable.

 .. code-block:: nix